 Sometimes you will have no choice about the agent you deal with, especially if you are interested in a specific property (or group of properties) which are tied to a specific agent (although most homes for sale in Mexico are not tied exclusively to one agent).
 Most of the time, you will have “access” to all of the available properties in any given area through any given agent, because they tend to know each other and they collaborate locally.
 Also, remember that the agent who represents the buyer and the agent who represents the seller are rarely the same person; this is why having an agent to interface with all the parties involved is so valuable.

 When you have no specific properties in mind, a good agent with an intimate knowledge of the local area and a highly professional approach to real estate will prove one of the most invaluable contacts you will ever make on your journey towards property ownership in Mexico, because most of the time, there will be an abundance of properties to choose from, and having someone who can steer you clear of certain properties which do not fit your plans, or in areas that would not suit you, can save you valuable time.

 If you already have a property in Mexico, then you may want to choose an agent (or agents) to market your property for you.
-Some sellers prefer to by-pass agents and deal direct; although this saves money it is also harder because many people (especially foreigners) end up using local realty agents to help them find the ideal property for their needs.
+Some sellers prefer to by-pass agents and deal direct; although this saves money it is also harder because many people (especially foreign buyers) end up using local realty agents to help them find the ideal property for their needs.
 Furthermore, if you don’t use an agent, you will need to undertake the complex legal and process work required yourself.
 Most sellers discover that the services of an experienced agent are very worthwhile.

 Realty Agent Selling Fees in Mexico